lawynnj/game-scheduler/README.md

 # Source Code

 The code for the `back-end` services is located in the `amplify` folder.
 Lambda functions are in the [amplify/backend/function](https://github.com/lawynnj/game-scheduler/tree/master/amplify/backend/function) folder.
 The bulk of the code for a given lambda is in `amplify/backend/function/{SOME_LAMBDA_FN}/src/index.js`.
-A [lambda layer](https://github.com/lawynnj/game-scheduler/tree/master/amplify/backend/function/restApi) also exists to share some functionality across the lambdas.
+A [lambda layer](https://github.com/lawynnj/game-scheduler/tree/master/amplify/backend/function/restApi) exists to share code across the lambdas.

 Example: A lambda that is triggered by a DynamoDB stream and creates a cloud watch event rule [amplify/backend/function/EmailReminderCron/src/index.js](https://github.com/lawynnj/game-scheduler/blob/master/amplify/backend/function/EmailReminderCron/src/index.js)